a-tokyo/react-apple-signin-auth/README.md

 export default MyAppleSigninButton;
 ```

+##### Note about the response's `user` object
+`onSuccess` response object will contain the user object on the first time attempt only.
+Meaning if you make another signIn attempt for the same account you will not get the user object.
 ### Raw JS functionality
 a module called `appleAuthHelpers` is also exported to allow you to use the functionality without using the UI or relying on React.
 This works with any kind of frontend JS, eg: react, vue, etc...
 ```js